 Critical and Interpretive Public Administration

-The bundle Futures of public administration, or Toekomst van de bestuurskunde (Karré, Schillemans, Van der Steen, & Van der Wal, 2017), argues that public administration is mainly developing itself as a science that focusses on what Burawoy (2005) calls ‘professional’ and ‘policy’ types of knowledge.
+The bundle Futures of public administration (Toekomst van de bestuurskunde) (Karré, Schillemans, Van der Steen, & Van der Wal, 2017), argues that public administration is mainly developing itself as a science that focuses on what Burawoy (2005) calls ‘professional’ and ‘policy’ types of knowledge.
 The majority of public administration research, in other words, produces knowledge that is either aimed at refining existing bodies of knowledge, or deals with practical questions posed by policymakers.
-Critical, reflective, normative public administration research that adds to societal debates and questions the power of administrations is less prominent (Ringeling, 2017).
-Critical public administration or political science, like the professional branch, primarily seeks to make theoretical contributions.
-What differs is that it does so by explicitly questioning the paradigms that inform both the theory and practice of public administration (Bovens, 2016; Triantafillou, 2017).
+As an alternative to more instrumental approaches, critical and interpretive approaches in public administration research address issues of power and domination (critical) as well as sensemaking, values, meaning-making and improvisation (interpretive).

 Critical and interpretive research in public administration form a broad family – to some, they go hand in hand, others portray themselves as engaging in one, but not necessarily the other.
-They find each other in a shared ambition to explore, at a rather fundamental level, the way in which actors “construct the world through acting on beliefs they also construct”(Bevir & Rhodes, 2010, p.
+They find each other in problematizing the idea of the objectively knowable (Wagenaar, 2011) and in a shared ambition to explore, at a rather fundamental level, the way in which actors “construct the world through acting on beliefs they also construct” (Bevir & Rhodes, 2010, p.
 73).
-Researchers draw on each other’s work and have a similar focus on unraveling deeper meanings.
-Both fields also problematize the idea of the objectively knowable (Wagenaar, 2011).

-- Build a secure environment in which junior and senior scholars can receive and give feedback on work in progress, such as papers, manuscripts with an R&R, book proposals, and applications for research grants.
+- Build a supportive environment in which junior and senior scholars can receive and give feedback on work in progress, such as papers, manuscripts with an R&R, book proposals, and applications for research grants.

 - Facilitate cooperation between scholars – both junior and senior – resulting in collaborative research projects, joint publications, and/or the organization of panels at national and international conferences.